sci-42ver/SICP_SDF/sicp_notes.md

   i.e. the issue in the preface of section 3.1.3.
 - > A language that supports the concept that “equals can be substituted for equals” in an expression without changing the value of the expres-sion is said to be referentially transparent.
   IMHO i.e. not use `set!` etc. here -> `(make-decrementer 25)`
+- > But this view is no longer valid in the presence of change, where a com-pound data object has an “identity” that is something different from the pieces of which it is composed.
+  See `~/SICP_SDF/lecs/6.001_spring_2007_lec/Lect15-oops-1.pdf`
+  > Each instance has its own identity *in sense of eq?*
+  [and](https://www.gnu.org/software/mit-scheme/documentation/stable/mit-scheme-ref/Equivalence-Predicates.html#index-eq_003f) (i.e. book "In Lisp, we consider this “identity” to be the quality that is tested by eq?, i.e., by equality of *pointers*.")
+  > obj1 and obj2 are *pairs*, vectors, strings, bit strings, *records*, cells, or weak pairs that denote *the same locations* in the store.
+  Here "identity" means *unique identifier* of one object.
+  - > A bank account is still “the same” bank account even if we change the balance by making a withdrawal; con-versely, we could have two different bank accounts with the same state information. here we can use location to understand or just think account as being someone's where we use the *owner* to identify.
+    > is complication is a consequence, not of our program-ming language, but of our perception of a bank account as an *object*.
+    - > We do not, for example, ordinarily regard a rational number as a change-able object with identity, such that we could change the numerator and still have “the same” rational number.
+      IMHO it is more appropriate to say "could change the numerator" but have different rational number.
+Compare this with "... “the same” bank account even if we change the balance ..."
 ### 3.2
 - Figure 3.3:
   "the text of the lambda expression" -> "parameters" and "body".